HybirdCorp/creme_crm/README.md

 ```
 You can then go to http://localhost:8000 & log in with root/root.

-For a production deployment (Apache, Nginx...), you should read https://docs.djangoproject.com/en/5.2/howto/deployment/
+For a production deployment (Apache, Nginx…), you should read https://docs.djangoproject.com/en/5.2/howto/deployment/

 In order to get a completely functional instance, the job manager must be launched
-(some features need it: sending emails campaign, CSV import...).
+(some features need it: sending emails campaign, CSV import…).
 To run it, use this command (in a production environment a watch dog is advised):
 ```sh
 >> creme creme_job_manager --settings=my_project.settings